 The historical facts…

-Sahih Al-Bukhari is regarded by a vast majority of the Muslims as the most authoritative collection of the Prophetic Sayings and Deeds – in the form of written text it is called Hadiths.
+Sahih Al-Bukhari is regarded by a vast majority of the Muslims as the most authoritative collection of the Blessed Prophetic Sayings and Deeds – in the form of written text it is called Hadiths.

 Quoted below are two sources, written by learned Muslim scholars, that give details for the origin of Sahih Al-Bukhari, compiled by Imam Bukhari (died 256 A.H.).
 These source documents also tell us that hundreds of thousands of unreliable narrations were rejected by Bukhari.

 The Muslim community has since then profusely complimented his great efforts.
-Circulation of the True Reports amalgamated along with the False Reports, attributed to the Prophet (s.a.s.), this was not tolerated then and should not be tolerated now, if the bottom line is to propagate the Whole Truth, on behalf of the beloved Prophet.
+Circulation of the True Reports amalgamated along with the False Reports, attributed to the Blessed Prophet (saw.), this was not tolerated then and should not be tolerated now, if the bottom line is to propagate the Whole Truth, on behalf of the beloved Prophet.

 The figures recorded below show that Imam Bukhari had rejected more than 99% of the circulating Hadeeths that were memorized by the learned scholars and respected Imams of his own era and of his predecessors.

-“Sahih Bukhari is a collection of sayings and deeds of Prophet Muhammad (pbuh), also known as the sunnah.
+“Sahih Bukhari is a collection of sayings and deeds of Prophet Muhammed (saw), also known as the sunnah.
 The reports of the Prophet’s sayings and deeds are called ahadith.
 Bukhari lived a couple of centuries after the Prophet’s death and worked extremely hard to collect his ahadith.
 Each report in his collection was checked for compatibility with the Qur’an, and the veracity of the chain of reporters had to be painstakingly established.
-Bukhari’s collection is recognized by the overwhelming majority of the Muslim world to be one of the most authentic collections of the Sunnah of the Prophet (pbuh).
+Bukhari’s collection is recognized by the overwhelming majority of the Muslim world to be one of the most authentic collections of the Sunnah of the Prophet (saw).
 Bukhari (full name Abu Abdullah Muhammad bin Ismail bin Ibrahim bin al-Mughira al-Ja’fai) was born in 194 A.H. and died in 256 A.H.
 His collection of hadith is considered second to none.
-He spent sixteen years compiling it, and ended up with 2,602 hadith (9,082 with repetition).
+He spent sixteen years compiling it and ended up with 2,602 hadith (9,082 with repetition).
 His criteria for acceptance into the collection were amongst the most stringent of all the scholars of ahadith.
 It is important to realize, however, that Bukhari’s collection is not complete: there are other scholars who worked as Bukhari did and collected other authentic reports.” *